OPS-E2E-PPE/VBA-Docs/api/Publisher.Field.TextRange.md

 ---
-title: Field.TextRange Property (Publisher)
+title: Field.TextRange property (Publisher)
 keywords: vbapb10.chm6094852
 f1_keywords:
 - vbapb10.chm6094852
-ms.prod: publisher
 api_name:
 - Publisher.Field.TextRange
 ms.assetid: 09279cc7-3911-3b8d-51f2-b26494220c68
-ms.date: 06/08/2017
+ms.date: 06/07/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Field.TextRange Property (Publisher)
+# Field.TextRange property (Publisher)

 Returns a **[TextRange](Publisher.TextRange.md)** object that represents the text that is attached to a shape and properties and methods for manipulating the text.

 ## Syntax

- _expression_. **TextRange**
+_expression_.**TextRange**

- _expression_ A variable that represents a  **Field** object.
+_expression_ A variable that represents a **[Field](Publisher.Field.md)** object.

 ## Example

 The following example adds text to the text frame of shape one in the active publication, and then formats the new text.
-This example assumes there is at least one shape on the first page of the active publication.
+This example assumes that there is at least one shape on the first page of the active publication.

 ```vb
 Sub AddTextToTextFrame()